Lindy Waters III: Oklahoma City Thunder / Blue (2021–2024)

 In October 2021, Waters joined the Oklahoma City Blue of the NBA G League after a successful tryout.
-He averaged 8.3 points, 3.3 rebounds, 1.1 assists and 1.1 steals per game in his first season for the Blue.
+That season, he played in 16 games for the Blue, averaging 11.4 points per game.

-On February 10, 2022, Waters was signed to a two-way contract by his hometown team the Oklahoma City Thunder.
+On February 10, 2022, Waters was signed to a two-way contract by his hometown team, the Oklahoma City Thunder.
+In the 2021-22 season, Waters competed in 25 games for the Thunder and averaged eight points per game.

 On February 27, 2023, the Thunder converted Waters' deal into a multi-year standard contract.
+In the 2022-23 season, Waters played in 31 games for the Thunder and averaged 5.2 points per game.
+He also played in 13 games for the Blue and averaged 16.4 points per game.

-He was assigned to the Oklahoma City Blue of the NBA G League on March 2, 2023.
-On August 18, the Thunder re-signed Waters III to a two-way contract after declining his team option and on February 9, 2024, he signed a multi-year contract with the Thunder.
+On August 18, 2023, the Thunder re-signed Waters to a two-way contract after declining his team option.
+On February 9, 2024, he signed a multi-year contract with the Thunder.
+In the 2023-24 season, he played 38 games for the Thunder, averaging 3.6 points per game.
+He also played in three playoff games for the Thunder, but did not score.
+In addition, Waters played in 10 games for the Blue and averaged 21.8 points per game.

 Golden State Warriors (2024–2025)

-On June 27, 2024, the Golden State Warriors traded their 52nd draft pick for Waters III, however they re-acquired the pick just hours later, in exchange for cash compensation.
+On June 27, 2024, the Golden State Warriors traded their 52nd pick in the 2024 NBA draft for Waters.

 During a preseason game against the Los Angeles Clippers, Waters hit a game-winning buzzer beater on October 5, 2024.
 This was his first career buzzer-beating game winner.

-On October 29, 2024, Waters scored a season-high 21 points, along with 8 rebounds in a blowout victory over the New Orleans Pelicans.
+On October 29, 2024, Waters scored a season-high 21 points and grabbed eight rebounds in the Warriors' blowout victory over the New Orleans Pelicans.
+For the season, Waters competed in 38 games for the Warriors and averaged 5.5 points per game.

 Detroit Pistons (2025)

 On February 6, 2025, Waters was traded to the Detroit Pistons in a five-team trade which sent Jimmy Butler to the Warriors.
+He played in 14 games for the Pistons, averaging 4.4 points per game.

-San Antonio Spurs (2025–present)
+San Antonio Spurs (2025–2026)

 On July 24, 2025, the San Antonio Spurs announced they had signed Waters.
+That season, Waters played in 40 games for the Spurs and averaged 2.4 points per game.

+Beijing Ducks (2026–present)

+On September 15, 2026, Waters signed a one-year deal with the Beijing Ducks of the Chinese Basketball Association (CBA).